-When it comes to private members clubs, there are a few things that come to mind – bespoke service, excellent cuisine, eminent clientele, and exquisite décor.
+When it comes to private members clubs, there are a few things that come to mind – bespoke service, excellent cuisine, eminent clientele and exquisite décor.
 However, there is more to this.
-While some patrons may opt for luxury and networking, others may find a place to unleash their creative selves and reform their well-being.
+While some patrons may opt for luxury and networking, others may find a place to unleash their creative self and reform their well-being.
 Thronging such places are personalities hailing from various industries across the world.

 But how does one gain entry into these coveted exclusive clubs?
 From Soho Houses across the globe to centuries-old Blacks Club and the regal Kee Club in Shanghai, here is what you need to know about these private members clubs and how they handpick their people.

 In 2005, Jennie and Dangene Enterprise launched New York’s one of the most elite social clubs which is touted for its curation of zeitgeist global visionaries who believe in fueling extraordinary success around the world.
 You may run into Starbucks CEO Howard Schultz or ex-US President Bill Clinton.

 Based on the concept of a “self-selecting community”, every individual in the team has to make a deposit of $100,000 and nominate another remarkable person.
 From world-famous chefs to brand directors and fitness experts, The Core’s team consists of people who are leaders in their respective fields.
 Trained in emotional-intelligence testing, Enterprise’s staff caters to members’ preferences, including the choice of drinks, food and suites for out-of-town members.